Generic to genius: strong PSF brands are 2-300% more profitable

 Miles better

-So what does a close analysis of this petri-dish experiment tell us about the impact of strong brands on profitability?
+So, what does a close analysis of this ‘petri-dish experiment’ (referring to the AmLaw 100 survey) tell us about the impact of strong brands on profitability?

 Whichever way you cut it, the data is clear.

-The AmLaw firms with the strongest brands are 2-3 times more profitable than their peers — who are remember, similar-sized firms, with similar capabilities, serving similar clients from similar locations.
+The AmLaw firms with the strongest brands are 2-300% times more profitable than their peers — similar-sized firms with similar capabilities, serving similar clients from similar locations.

-The difference in profitability is 3 times when you compare the top 10 firms to the bottom 10 (of the top 50) and 2 times comparing the top 25 to the bottom 25 (again of the top 50 firms).
+The difference in profitability is 300% when you compare the top 10 firms to the bottom 10 (of the top 50) and 200% when you compare the top 25 to the bottom 25 (again, of the top 50 firms).

-Take your pick which feels the fairest comparison between the strongest and weakest brands among these otherwise very similar institutions.
+Take your pick of which comparison feels fairest between the strongest and weakest brands among these otherwise very similar institutions.

-This stark difference in performance is also consistent whether you measure the overall profitability of these firms or, as some lawyers like to do it, by comparing average PEP (profits per equity partner).
+This stark difference in performance is also consistent whether you measure the overall profitability of these firms or, as some lawyers like to do, compare average PEP (profits per equity partner).

 Level playing field

-In other sectors profits can be heavily influenced by ownership of critical IP (pharma), regulations and licences that thwart competition (telecoms), assets that bar entry (energy), effective monopolies or oligopolies (big tech), etc. none of which applies in any significant way in the premium legal market.
+In other sectors, profits can be heavily influenced by ownership of critical IP (pharma), regulations and licences that thwart competition (telecoms), assets that bar entry (energy), effective monopolies or oligopolies (big tech), etc. None of this applies in any significant way in the premium legal market.

-Firms only succeed commercially over time if they compete effectively year-in-year-out and because the purchase cycle is relatively short, clients can react quickly to any perceived changes in the relative competitiveness of any one firm.
+Law firms only succeed commercially over time if they compete effectively year in and year out.
+Because the purchase cycle is relatively short, clients can react quickly to any perceived changes in the relative competitiveness of any one firm (evidenced by the rapid decline and fall of a number of firms over the years).

-Being a relatively ‘pure’ market, individual firms compete based on 3 components: reputation (How good their service is perceived to be by those that have experienced it), relevance (what problems they’re perceived to be best at solving), and visibility (how well known they’re known to clients who have those problems – and the budgets to pay for their services).
+Being a relatively pure market, individual law firms compete based on three components: reputation (how good their service is perceived to be by those who have experienced it), relevance (what problems they’re perceived to be best at solving), and visibility (how well known they’re known to clients who have those problems—and the budgets to pay for their services).

-These three components added together comprise a firm’s ‘brand’ — arguably the only source of sustainable competitive advantage that law firms and most other professional service firms have.
+These three components, added together, comprise a firm’s ‘brand’—arguably the only source of sustainable competitive advantage for law firms and most other professional service firms.

-Adopting a brand-led focus to strategy – i.e. a strong focus on drivers of reputation, relevance and visibility – is a powerful way to significantly, and sustainably, improve profitability.
+Adopting a brand-led focus to strategy – a strong focus on drivers of reputation, relevance and visibility – is a powerful way to significantly and sustainably improve profitability.

 Takeaways

-Just as the brand valuation data shows for publicly traded companies, this analysis shows that professional service firms with the strongest brands in their sector are 2-3 times more profitable than their peers with the weakest brands, all else being equal in terms of size, capabilities, clients, and locations.
+Just as the brand valuation data shows for publicly traded companies, this analysis shows that professional service firms with the strongest brands in their sector are 2-300% times more profitable than their peers with vanilla brands, all else being equal in terms of size, capabilities, clients, and locations.

-So the insight for leaders of professional service firms is that adopting a brand-led focus to their strategy – i.e. a strong focus on drivers of reputation, relevance, and visibility – is a powerful way to significantly, and sustainably, improve their profitability.
+The insight for leaders of professional service firms is that adopting a brand-led focus to their strategy – a strong focus on drivers of reputation, relevance, and visibility – is a powerful way to significantly and sustainably improve their profitability.

 If you enjoyed this article please like and share with others.
 If you want to recieve more like this from Principia you can subscribe here (bottom of page).